GovTechSG/TechBiz-Documentation/create-techbiz-account.md

 # Create TechBiz account

-This section guides how Public officers can create a TechBiz account
+This section guides how Public officers can create a TechBiz account.

 - [Create TechBiz account](#create-techbiz-account)

 ## Audience

 - Public officers with a valid organisation email address.
 For example, *your_name@agency.gov.sg,* using a [non-SE GSIB](glossary) device.

 ## Prerequisites